irllabs/ml-lib/README.md

 **ml-lib** is designed to work on a variety of platforms including OS X, Windows, Linux, on Intel and ARM architectures.

 ## Bug Reports and Discussion
-Please use the [GitHub Issue](https://github.com/cmuartfab/ml-lib/issues) Tracker for all bug reports Please use the [ArtFab Discussion form (under Software > ml.lib)](http://discuss.artfab.art.cmu.edu/c/software/ml-lib) for all general conversations, questions, discussions and project sharing.
+Please use the [GitHub Issue Tracker](https://github.com/cmuartfab/ml-lib/issues) for all bug reports and feature requests.

+Please use the [ArtFab Discussion form (under Software > ml.lib)](http://discuss.artfab.art.cmu.edu/c/software/ml-lib) for all general conversations, questions, discussions and project sharing.

 ## Development Status